orbs-network/website/content/overview/md/first-section/feature2.md

 ### Layer 3 Technology Stack

-Orbs Layer 3 brings CeFi-level capabilities to DeFi.
-By acting as a decentralized backend, delivering scalable, efficient, and secure trading solutions without the need for centralized backends.
+Orbs Layer 3 brings CeFi-level capabilities to DeFi by providing DeFi platforms with a decentralized backend, delivering scalable, efficient, and secure trading solutions without the need for centralized backends.